nickobard/GitHub-Events-Monitoring/README.md

 There are several obstacles and limitations when we use GitHub API:
 - There is a limit on API calls from the GitHub API.
-- Events are paginated.1
+- Events are paginated.
 - Only events created withing the past 90 days are included.
 - Only last $\approx$ 300 events are included (documentation implies exactly 300, but in reality it is under 300 and not precise).
-- Documentation says, that API is not build to server real-time use cases, depending on the time of day, event latency can be anywhere from 30s to 6h.
+- Documentation says, that API is not build to serve real-time use cases, depending on the time of day, event latency can be anywhere from 30s to 6h.
-- Best practices advices to not use concurrent requests (though up 100 concurrent requests if possible).
+- Best practices advices to not use concurrent requests (though up to 100 concurrent requests is possible).

 #### Proposed approach

-After thorough consideration of each option, the best solution will be:
+After thorough consideration of each option, the best solution will be using organizational personal access token flow:
 - Create GitHub organization.
 - Create Personal Access Token for the organization.
-- Use authenticated API utilizing resources of organization.
+- Use authenticated API utilizing resources of the organization.
-- Use conditional requests to check if there were events to avoid requests usage.
+- Use conditional requests to check if there were new events to avoid rate limit usage.
 - If needed, send requests to check API rate limit.
 Such requests does not affect rate limit.